Toggle site contrast Toggle Contract

 How you can help

-For some children (particularly those under the age of 5) following the advice given in the above webinar consistently for a term or two is usually sufficient and the Selective Mutism is likely to resolve without further input.
+For some children (particularly those under the age of 5) following the advice given in the above webinar consistently for a term or two is usually enough.
+Selective mutism is likely to resolve without further input.

-However, some children will need more support such as a formal Small Steps programme.
-How to know where this is the case will be covered during the first webinar.
-School staff should book onto a school advice session to discuss any continuing concerns with a speech and language therapist.
+Some children need more support such as a formal Small Steps programme covered in the video.
+School staff should book onto a school advice session to discuss any continuing concerns.
 Equivalent sessions are also available for early years children.

-At these sessions, a referral will be made to the SM team where appropriate.
-NB a Language Link assessment should also be carried out prior to this school advice session.
+At these sessions, we’ll make a referral to the selective mutism team where appropriate.
+You should also do a Language Link assessment before your school advice session.

 Useful resources